fifteenfortyfive/website/mcsn_api/PRODUCTION_SETUP.md

 `./scripts/build.sh` will pull from the remote git repository, upgrade tooling, and then build the application.

 `./scripts/deploy_*` files contain scripts for booting the application after it has been built.
-But, for a production deployment, you should use `systemctl` and the `mcsn.service` service definition instead (detailed in the "Installing `systemd` service" section below)
+But, for a production deployment, you should use `systemctl` and the `example.service` service definition instead (detailed in the "Installing `systemd` service" section below)

 These scripts will likely be updated for a more robust deployment solution in the near future.